Arikomban: History

 In 2017, Kerala Forest Department tried unsuccessfully to capture Arikomban.
 One of the most experienced "Kumkis" (trained elephant) handlers in India, Anamalai Kaleem, led the operation, tracked the elephant, and hit it with tranquilliser shots, but it escaped into the wilderness.

 In March 2023 a proposal to capture Arikomban by the Kerala government was initially controversial.
 Animal rights activists opposed the Kerala Forest Department's decision to capture and tame Kumuki elephants at the Kodanad Elephant Center in Ernakulam district.
 They petitioned the Kerala High Court, which prevented the department from going ahead.
 The court appointed an expert committee to investigate the matter, which recommended moving the elephant to the Parambikulam Tiger Reserve, a wilderness region with no possibility of human–elephant conflict.
 Protests quickly broke out in the Parambikulam neighbourhood as locals vehemently opposed the decision.
 The Kerala government was then instructed by the High Court to release Arikomban in a location chosen by the government while concealing the location.
 The court then instructed the forest department to follow the elephant, tranquillize it, and then fasten a radio collar around its neck to monitor its activities.

 The government sought alternative areas to relocate the elephant.
 Arun Zachariah, a wildlife veterinarian, was in charge of the mission to capture Arikomban, assisted by 150 people from the police, health, and motor vehicles departments as well as the rescue services.
 In a two-day operation, the elephant was successfully tranquillized and herded into a truck using four kumki elephants and sent to the Periyar Tiger Reserve on 29 April 2023.
 After Government of Kerala's Relocation efforts failed the Tusker entered inside Cumbum forest range and it was wandering in villages around Cumbum, then the matter went into the hands of Tamil nadu forest department, two locations were selected to relocate Arikomban such as Srivilliputtur and Kalakkad.
 Due to protests in Srivilliputtur Arikomban was finally relocated into dense forest spread of Kalakkad forest range near Upper Kodayar dam.

 In February 2024, it was reported that Arikomban was settling down well and was being tracked with a radio collar.

 In popular culture

 A Malayalam feature film depicting the life of Arikomban is under development.

+A short story, "Kari: A Prologue to "Arikomban," the Elephant," was published in Indian Literature.